MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/set-proxy-settings.md

 ms.lastreviewed: 05/25/2022
 ms.reviewer: mikek
 author: mattbriggs

-#intent: As an IT Pro, I want to learn how to configure proxy server settings in my AKS deployments that require authentication.
+# Intent: As an IT Pro, I want to learn how to configure proxy server settings in my AKS deployments that require authentication.
-#keyword: proxy server proxy settings
+# Keyword: proxy server proxy settings

 ---
 # Use proxy server settings on AKS on Azure Stack HCI